UniversalDependencies/docs/_u-pos/PROPN.md

 appear as part of a multiword name that overall functions like a proper noun, for example in _the Yellow Pages_, _United Airlines_ or _Thrall Manufacturing Company_.
 This is certainly the practice for the English Penn Treebank tag set.
+However, the practice should not be copied from English to other languages if it is not linguistically justified there.
+For example, in Czech, _Spojené státy_ “United States” is an adjective followed by a common noun; their tags in UD are [ADJ]() [NOUN]() and the adjective modifies the noun via the [amod]() relation.

 Acronyms of proper nouns, such as _UN_ and _NATO_, should be tagged `PROPN`.
 Even if they contain numbers (as in various product names), they are tagged `PROPN` and not [SYM]():